655th Engineer Topographic Battalion: Formation

 The 655th Engineer Topographic Battalion was activated at Fort McCoy, Wisconsin on December 17, 1943, as a technical unit for mapping and map reproduction activities, with the original squad consisting of 28 men and 1 officer transferred from the 650th Engineer Topographical Battalion, and 5 other officers drawn from other units.
 The Battalion was formed from personnel who had gone through the Army Specialized Training Program with experience in topographical survey and mapping processes and photomapping and reproduction techniques, and was rounded out with civilian trained personnel with the desired qualifications.
 The Unit was initially assigned to the Second Army and subsequently attached to the 17th Detachment Special Troops.
 Major John E. Unverferth assumed command of the unit on January 2, 1944.
 The first substantial gain in personnel occurred with the arrival of Company "A" of the 30th Engineer Topographic Battalion, who for the past three years had been training in topographic surveying and mapping work of North and South Carolina.
 Along with additions of other support staff, the battalion eventually grew to approximately 450 men as the gaps in personnel were filled in.
 On March 31, 1944, the 655th furnished cadres for the formation of the 598th, 599th, 656th and the 657th Engineer Topographic Battalions.
 At the same time, the 655th received 104 new recruits to refill its ranks.

 Basic training included demolition, chemical warfare, and marksmanship drills, but also included conducting troop experiments on newly released GI winter clothing during the winter.

 After undergoing their winter training in Wisconsin, the Battalion then transferred via troop train to Camp Livingston, Louisiana, arriving July 26, 1944.
 There, the battalion received summer training including additional weapons practice and combat maneuvers, as well as training in the preparation of Planimetric maps using photographic and control data, based on aerial photos as reference.
 On August 22, 1944, the 655th Engineer Battalion was reorganized under T/O & E5-55 Engineer Topographic Battalion (Army), with three companies consisting of Headquarters and Services, Company A (Photomapping), and Company B (Reproduction).
 The Battalion now had an organizational strength of 19 officers, 3 Warrant Officers, and 423 enlisted men.

+655th ENGR TOPO BN troops taking a short break on the way to Camp Shanks, N.Y.
+November, 1944.

 On November 28, 1944, the Battalion departed by troop train for Camp Shanks, New York for deployment.
 During the short stay there, 12-hour passes to New York were granted to the personnel for their last chance to see friends and family for many months.

 Deployment

+On December 8, 1944, the Battalion traveled to the New York City Port of Embarkation and boarded the HMT Esperance Bay (NY774), an English ship that had been converted into a troop carrier.

+The convoy did not reach full convoy strength until more ships joined the group off the coast of Nova Scotia, which made the convoy number twenty-two ships and six escorts for the crossing of the Atlantic.